Waste & Recycling Services

 Tapping your pen on your desk, you think, Do I need to go back over my calculations?
 You reach for your calculator.
 Perhaps I added somewhere instead of subtracting…

 The good news: You can put your calculator down.
 The problem isn’t your calculation.
 A genuinely good deal was negotiated, and your organization stood to only increase waste & recycling spend by 3% annually—that is, IF all factors remained statice over the course of the three years since signature.

 The bad news: Inevitably, all factors did not remain static within the waste & recycling program.
-And because the category went largely unmanaged over the three years since signature, spend went unchecked and thus, the “Good Contract, Bad Deal” phenomenon—exacerbated by creative tactics deployed by your waste route drivers (which will be examined throughout this article)—turned what was a good deal on paper into a bad deal in reality.
+And because the category went largely unmanaged over the three years since signature, spend went unchecked and thus, the “Good Contract, Bad Deal” phenomenon—exacerbated by creative tactics deployed by your waste route drivers (which will be examined throughout this article)—turned what was a good industrial waste management deal on paper into a bad deal in reality.

 Where did things go wrong?